 Don’t forget to ensure that the induction is updated regularly because progress and rules change as the project progresses, as may staff.

 Too often we expect our workers to know what’s expected of them.
-They arrive on site and are expected to know the rules, the work times, acceptable behaviours and who to raise queries with.
+They arrive on-site and are expected to know the rules, the work times, acceptable behaviors and who to raise queries with.
 Sometimes workers are treated like sheep, herded from one project to the next with no inkling of what they are building or how long they’ll be there.
 Then when things go wrong management blames the employee who possibly didn’t know better.

 Use inductions to welcome workers to the project, making them part of it.
 Importantly, ensure that everyone understands the project rules and is aware of the project risks.
 A proper project kickoff will help avoid problems later.